StackStorm/st2docs/docs/source/troubleshooting/purging_old_data.rst

 --------------------------------------------------

 |st2| ships with a special service which is designed to periodically collect
-garbage and old data (old action execution, live action and trigger instance database objects).
+garbage and old data (old action execution, live action, action output and trigger instance database objects).

 The actual collection threshold is very user-specific (it depends on your requirements, policies, etc.) so garbage collection of old data is disabled by default.

-If you want to enable it, you need to configure TTL (in days) for action executions and trigger instances in ``st2.conf`` as shown below:
+If you want to enable it, you need to configure TTL (in days) for action executions, action execution output objects and trigger instances in ``st2.conf`` as shown below:

 .. sourcecode:: ini